richorama/ODIN/readme.md

 A consumer will take an `IOdin` object on it's constructor, but will expose a different API, providing a specialisation for a particular querying need.

+Consumes currently available:

+* Json serializer

 Consumers planned:

 * Triple store
 * Free text index
 * Geospatial index
-* Object serialisation and type safety

 ## License